YangPhD84/multiGMF/README.md

 | Supplementary Table S7 | CTDdataset2023 | Drug-side cold-start paired tests | `t-test/Denovo/Ttest_Denovo.m` | Two-sided paired t-test; Holm correction; alpha = 0.05 | `CTDdataset2023_Denovo_best_method_paired_ttest_holm_detail.csv` and star-summary CSV |

 # Reproducibility Notes

-* Start MATLAB from a clean session and run scripts from the repository root or the directory specified above.
+* Start MATLAB from a clean session and run the scripts from the repository root or the directory specified above.
 * Activate only one dataset-loading or dataset-selection block at a time.
-* Keep the full `fmultiGMF.m` call as the default in both evaluation scripts.
+* Keep the full `fmultiGMF.m` call as the default configuration in both evaluation scripts.
-* Mask all test associations before WKNN preprocessing and model fitting.
+* For every outer fold, mask all held-out test associations before WKNN preprocessing and model fitting.
+* Construct the internal validation partition exclusively from the masked training associations of the corresponding outer fold.
+* Mask the internal validation associations before WKNN preprocessing and model fitting during parameter tuning.
-* Use the same designated parameter-tuning fold and random seed for every candidate parameter setting.
+* Keep the outer split, internal validation partition, and random seed identical across all candidate parameter settings.
+* Never use the held-out outer test associations to select hyperparameters or calculate the parameter-selection criterion.
-* Use identical repeated splits or identical held-out target-drug order across all compared methods.
+* Use identical repeated splits or an identical held-out target-drug order across all compared methods.
 * Use distinct MAT filenames for different datasets, methods, evaluation settings, and ablation variants.
-* Regenerate the relevant CSV files whenever a source MAT file is changed.
+* Regenerate the relevant CSV files whenever a source MAT result file is changed.
-* After the final MAT scalar fields have been confirmed, generate the CSV display values directly from those MAT files rather than from manually entered table values.
+* Generate the CSV display values directly from the verified MAT result files rather than from manually entered manuscript values.

 # A Quickstart Guide
 Users can immediately start using multiGMF by running `Demo_multiGMF.m` in MATLAB.